- Home

 11. Get creative

 Getting creative and using the artistic side of your brain has a myriad of benefits.
 It’s therapeutic, can sharpen your motor skills, improve memory and concentration, and give you a sense of achievement.
-Plus, learning creative skills is almost always lots of fun too.
+Plus, learning creative skills is almost always lots of fun.

 Just like exercise, there’s a creative pursuit out there for everyone.
-You can take up photography or knitting, learn to paint or draw, or give carpentry or calligraphy a go.
+You can take up photography or knitting, learn to paint or draw, or give carpentry or calligraphy a go – the choice is yours.

-If you’re interested in exploring your artistic side but don’t know where to start, head over to the art and culture section of our website.
-And for those who are fans of crochet, there’s a fortnightly crochet and chat group over on Rest Less Events.
+If you’re interested in exploring your artistic side but don’t know where to start, head over to our art and culture section.
+Or browse our range of creative classes and clubs on Rest Less Events.

 12. Learn a language

-Another great way you can engage the creative side of your brain is to learn a language.
+Another great way you can engage the creative side of your brain is by learning a language.

 Contrary to popular belief, it’s never too late to learn a new language – and it’ll mean you can break down language barriers in different countries and have the opportunity to meet new people.
 Plus, learning a new language is excellent for your brain and cognition.